Cray-HPE/docs-csm/operations/boot_orchestration/BOS_Workflows.md

     CFS runs Ansible on the nodes and applies post-boot configuration \(also called node personalization\).
 CFS then communicates the results back to BOA.

-### V1 Reconfigure Nodes
+### V1 reconfigure nodes

-**Use Case:** Administrator reconfigures compute nodes that are already booted and configured.
+**Use case:** Administrator reconfigures compute nodes that are already booted and configured.

 **Components:** This workflow is based on the interaction of the BOS with other services during the reconfiguration process.

 ![Reconfigure Nodes](../../img/operations/boot_orchestration/bos_v1_reconfigure.gif)

-**Workflow Overview:** The following sequence of steps occurs during this workflow.
+**Workflow overview:** The following sequence of steps occurs during this workflow.

 1. **Administrator creates a BOS session template**